CurlyWurly-1/12F675-Development-board/README.md

 N.B.
 When you buy this board, you only get what you see in the picture - a development board with a 12F675 pic chip already installed and a USB (power only) supply cable that connects to this board via its barrel connector.

 To program the installed pic chip using this board, you alson eed a "pickit 3" device which connects to the ISCP interface (white houising) via 6 wires.
-See below for more information about how to program)
+See below for more information about how to program.

 <img src="images/12f675 board.jpg" alt="Dev board"/>